Eschatologue/CM_wiki/docs/lore/life/antares.md

 ## Biology

-Antares is predominantly inhabited by various races, usually humanoids referred to as *Ordinaire* or Ordinary.
+Antares is predominantly inhabited by various races, usually humanoids referred to as *Ordinaire*.
 This group includes a combination of various humanoids such as Elves, Dwarves, Halflings, Gnomes, and the most common one—Humans.
 However, humans hailing from London are categorized differently.
-Gallian scholars refer to these subgroups of humans as *Envahisseurs* or "Invaders."
+Gallian scholars refer to these subgroups of humans as *Abhumans*

 Aside from humanoids, there are god-like beings or dragons known as Aeginae.
 These majestic creatures used to roam the continent before mysteriously disappearing thousands of years ago.
-While the majority of *Ordinaire* and *Envahisseurs* are usually lives inside the protection of Citadel Cities, those who prey upon them such as Abberations, roams the Antares wilderness.
+While the majority of *Ordinaire* and *Abhumans* are usually lives inside the protection of Citadel Cities, those who prey upon them such as Abberations, roams the Antares wilderness.

 ## Civilisation